nateschor/ML-Knowledge-Base/ML_Knowledge_Base_Vault/Table of Contents.md

 If you want to revert back to an earlier version of the package, use `renv::revert("commit_hash_for_package_version_I_want")` followed by `renv::restore()`

 #### writing code
+## NATHAN TODO: discuss git add and git push, put this in a separate note and link it both here and above in the new "pushing and pulling using git" section
 1. Create a branch that is linked to the issue.
 For example, if the GitHub/GitLab assigned number to the issue Create outcome variable for defaulting is 4, the name of the branch should be issue4_create_outcome_variable_for_defaulting
 2. `git pull` to make your local setup synced with the repo, and then `git switch issue4_create_outcome_variable_for_defaulting` to switch to the new branch
 3. Write code, committing and pushing as you make changes